Peter Bondra: Life and family

 Bondra was born in 1968 in Bakivtsi, Lutsk Raion, Ukraine, which was then a part of the Soviet Union.
-Bondra's father (a Rusyn) had moved to Lutsk from Jakubany, Czechoslovakia, when he was 16, and where he met his wife (a Pole).
-The parents moved with Peter and his two older brothers, Juraj and Vladimír, to Poprad when Peter was three years old.
+Bondra's father (a Slovak) had moved to Lutsk from Jakubany, Czechoslovakia, when he was 16, and where he met his wife (a Pole).
+The parents moved with Peter and his two older brothers, Juraj and Vladimír, to Poprad, Czechoslovakia when Peter was three years old.
 His father died in 1982.

 Bondra was a Soviet citizen when he arrived in the United States, later obtaining a Slovak passport and citizenship in 1993 before the start of the 1994 Winter Olympics qualifying tournament.
 After living in Crofton, Maryland, Bondra resides in Riva with his wife Luba, their daughter Petra, and their sons David and Nick.
 He has participated in multiple alumni games and appearances with the current Capitals organization.
-His son David is a forward of Bratislava Capitals and also plays for Slovak national team, similarly to his father.
-His other son, Nick, began his collegiate career at Amherst College in 2017.
+His son David is a forward of the Bratislava Capitals and also plays for the Slovak national team, like his father.

 Playing career

 Early career

-Bondra played one season for HK Poprad in the lower ranks of Czechoslovak league competition, and transferred to VSŽ Košice in the First Division at the age of 18.
+Bondra played one season for HK Poprad in the lower ranks of Czechoslovak league competition and transferred to VSŽ Košice in the First Division at the age of 18.
 His older brother Juraj also played there on defense, having already won one championship title with the team the year before.
 As early as his second season with Košice, Peter was considered one of the top shooters in the Czechoslovak league, and won the league championship together with his brother in 1988.